Ayöök Vocabulary from Santa María Ocotepec (Maaxïnkojm), Oaxaca, México - Planeta.com

-Photo: Ceramic Cup
+Photo: Ceramics

+Publisher’s note – This page is regularly in the Top 10 most visited pages on Planeta.com. = Algo sorprendente.
+Esta página se encuentra regularmente en las 10 páginas más visitadas en Planeta.com.

-Here are key Ayöök (Mixe) words and phrases used in Santa María Ocotepec (>Maaxïnkojm) and translated in Spanish and English.
+Here are key Ayöök (Mixe) words and phrases used in Santa María Ocotepec (Maaxïnkojm) and translated in Spanish and English.

-If you have not started to learn Ayöök, 2019 is a great time to start as this is the International Year of Indigenous Languages.
-Planeta.com is celebrating the year by updating guides to Ayöök, Diné, Māori, and Zapotec among other Indigenous languages.
+If you have not started to learn Ayöök, this is a great time to start as this we approach the International Decade of Indigenous Languages (2022-2032).
+Planeta.com is updating guides to Ayöök, Diné, Māori, and Zapotec among other Indigenous languages.

 The Ayöök and Spanish translations are courtesy of Engracia Perez Castro and Rodrigo Martínez Vásquez who sell crafts at the La Cosecha Market in Oaxaca de Juárez.
 Thanks to the extended family for kindness and additional language lessons.

-Travel Tip – When traveling in Oaxaca, seek out these crafts and foods.
+Travel Tip – When traveling in Oaxaca, seek out Ayöök friends selling these crafts and foods.
 If you visit La Cosecha, please extend greetings!

 Learn Ayöök with Kumoontun